ComeAlongErica/coffee-brew-guide/README.md

 - Experiment with custom animations
 - Focus on user interaction on touch screen devices (on touch/swipe)
 - Use lifecycle methods (I started react with hooks, so I never had the chance to use them.)
+- Create style loader card when data is not yet available

 ## Available Scripts